Abdo-computer-vision/DVR_videoPlayer/README.md

 - **Pause:** Temporarily pause video playback.
 - **Stop:** Stop the videos and reset to the first frame.
 - **Keep Aspect Ratio:** Toggle aspect ratio preservation for each video feed.
-- **Timeline Slider:** Navigate through the video by sliding along the timeline.
+- **Timeline Slider:** Navigate the video by sliding along the timeline.
-- **Context Menu:** Easily switch between different grid layouts via a right-click context menu.
+- **Context Menu:** Easily switch between grid layouts via a right-click context menu.

 The simulator is designed to provide a responsive layout with controls like play, pause, stop, and a timeline slider.
 It supports multiple video formats (MP4, AVI, and more).